Reference checking

-The main rule of the reference checking is the following: in each point of the control flow each variable or reference should have zero or many derived immutable references or only one derived mutable reference.
-The compiler ensures in compile-time that this rule is not violated and may produce error(s) otherwise.
+The main rule of the reference checking is the following: in each point of the control flow each variable or reference should have only one derived mutable reference or zero or more derived immutable references.
+The compiler ensures in compile-time that this rule is not violated and generates error(s) otherwise.

-Derived reference is a reference produced with source variable or reference.
+A derived reference is a reference produced with usage of source variable or reference.

 fn Foo()